We look into the case and its significance below.

 If you have been delayed on a flight you may be thinking “Do I have a flight compensation claim?” or you may have a cancelled flight compensation claim, so let’s look at flight compensation law in more detail.

-Your right to flight compensation is covered by Regulation (EC) No261/2004.
-That rather complicated sounding law is actually quite simple: It entitles passengers to claim compensation if their flight is cancelled, delayed, rerouted, denied boarding, or they miss a connection.
+Your right to flight compensation is covered by EU Regulation 261/2004.
+It entitles passengers to claim compensation if their flight is cancelled, delayed, rerouted, denied boarding, or they miss a connection.
 You can claim if you reach your final destination more than three hours after your scheduled arrival time.
 To claim you must be taking off/landing at an EU airport, or be travelling with an EU airline.

 There are some exceptions to these rules: An airline does not have to pay compensation if the disruption to your travel plans is caused by an ‘extraordinary circumstance’.
 But what is an ‘extraordinary circumstance’?
 Airlines do not have to pay for delays/cancellations caused by things such as terrorism, severe weather conditions, manufacturing defects or industrial strike action.